Welcome To Traveling For Miles

 - Financial advice – hopefully this is obvious but it’s probably worth mentioning.
 A large percentage of miles & points earned by travelers every year come from financial products like credit cards – so I’ll be mentioning these as good offers become available and when they relate to trips I’ve taken or when I think they explain the miles & points system a bit more.
 I am not a financial adviser and at no point am I offering the reader advice on ANY of these financial products just as I’m not recommending any financial product for anyone’s personal circumstances.
 Your finances are your responsibility, so do your research and get expert advice before diving in.
 For more details please read the disclaimer you’ll find at the foot of every TFM page.

-Booking.com, Amazon (US & UK), Qatar Airways, Etihad, Points.com, Marriott Hotels & Resorts, Starwood, Priority Pass and ExpertFlyer.com are all Traveling For Miles advertising partners and I hope to add more travel-related partners in the future.
+Booking.com, Amazon (US & UK), Qatar Airways, Etihad, Points.com, Marriott Hotels & Resorts, Starwood, Hilton, Priority Pass, ExpertFlyer.com and CreditCards.com are all Traveling For Miles advertising partners and more are being added all the time.

 One of the most important things I hope this site manages to do is to help travelers get the most out of whatever trips they take.